 This course is designed to teach entry-level skills in the service and repair of steering and suspension systems, power steering, wheels and tires.
 Both lecture and shop experience will be provided.
-In addition, students will receive Toyota T-Ten training in suspension systems (Toyota course number 450).
 Eight contact hours: four lecture hours, four laboratory hours.
 (CBE)